 “Most of the clickbait stories about the Zone overstate it — they make it sound like it is settled as a matter of law.
 They leave out all of the limits that would apply even if the loophole were upheld,” he said.

 In his 2005 research, Kalt described a constitutional loophole found in a section of the Sixth Amendment known as the Vicinage Clause.
-Article III, Section 2 of the Constitution establishes the right to be tried before a jury, of one’s peers and that during some criminal proceedings, a trial shall be formed “by an impartial jury of the State and district wherein the crime shall have committed, which district shall have been previously ascertained by law.”
+The Sixth Amendment of the Constitution establishes the right to be tried before a jury, of one’s peers and that during some criminal proceedings, a trial shall be formed “by an impartial jury of the State and district wherein the crime shall have committed, which district shall have been previously ascertained by law.”

 In short, a person charged with a crime has the right to appear before a jury summoned from the state and district in which the crime was committed.